Saturday, February 22, 2020

 The Workshop on Surface Currents in the Coupled Ocean-Atmosphere System brought together members of the “physics” and “applications” communities in the field of ocean surface currents.
 The overarching aims of the workshop were to:

-A major objective of this workshop was to develop plans for improved modelling and observations of surface currents with the goal of understanding different processes.
+A major objective of this workshop was to develop plans for improved modeling and observations of surface currents with the goal of understanding different processes.
 A second objective was to improve the interdisciplinary collaboration between the physical oceanography, atmospheric science, and biological and chemical oceanography communities, as well as the surface currents “applications” communities.

-The organizing anticipates that the workshop brought together over 70 US and international participants with expertise in related oceanographic topics (surface currents, oceanic and atmospheric boundary layer dynamics and coupling, observations, ocean and climate modeling, wave-current interactions, meso- and submesoscale horizontal and vertical fluxes, and transport of biological communities and their associated biogeochemical signatures) and applications (marine ecosystems and fisheries productivity, sea ice formation and transport, tropical cyclones, sea level and coastal flooding, transport of plastics and oil, and ship routing).
+The organizing committee anticipates that the workshop brought together 70 US and international participants with expertise in related oceanographic topics (surface currents, oceanic and atmospheric boundary layer dynamics and coupling, observations, ocean and climate modeling, wave-current interactions, meso- and submesoscale horizontal and vertical fluxes, and transport of biological communities and their associated biogeochemical signatures) and applications (marine ecosystems and fisheries productivity, sea ice formation and transport, tropical cyclones, sea level and coastal flooding, transport of plastics and oil, and ship routing).
 Students, postdocs, and early-career scientists were encouraged to apply.
 Limited travel support was available for early career scientists (within five years of PhD), with priority support for US researchers.

 Scripps Institution of Oceanography, Sumner Auditorium, 8596 La Jolla Shores Drive, La Jolla, CA 92037.
 February 22-23, 2020.